mlflow/mlflow/CONTRIBUTING.md

 change, feel free to ask an MLflow committer or community member for input.

-In particular, any Python APIs within MLflow that are designated with the annotation `@developer_stable` are **strictly enforced** to be backwards compatible.
-Any contribution that adds features, modifies behavior, or otherwise changes the functionality within the scope of these classes, functions, or methods will be closely scrutinized by maintainers.
-A request during a PR submission to validate that the change is compatible with prior versions of the MLflow client, server or cli may be requested as a requirement prior to merging.
+In addition to public APIs, any Python APIs within MLflow that are designated with the annotation `@developer_stable` must remain backwards compatible.
+Any contribution that adds features, modifies behavior, or otherwise changes the functionality within the scope of these classes or methods will be closely reviewed by maintainers, and additional backwards compatibility testing may be requested.

 ### Consider introducing new features as MLflow Plugins